naokij/dokuwiki-plugin-markdownextra/README.md

 ##Download and Installation

-Download and install the plugin using the Plugin Manager using the following URL.
+Download and install the plugin using the Plugin Manager using the URL https://github.com/ajwillia-ms/dokuwiki-plugin-markdownextra/tarball/master .
 Refer to [[:Plugins]] on how to install plugins manually.